 Back when the Baby Boom Boys were growing up with their Chucks, Midwestern America had an alternative to the usual Coke and Pepsi.
 After a hot, vigorous day of fun and games, nothing tasted better than a cold bottle of soda pop.
 For some, that meant Polly's Soda Pop.
 As one can tell from the bottle, even Polly had a sip.

-The Independence Bottling Company of Independence, Jackson County, Missouri, USA bottled and marketed Polly's Soda Pop until July 1967.
+The Independence Bottling Company of Independence, Jackson County, Missouri, USA bottled and marketed Polly's Soda Pop from 1923 until 1967.
 I have had those who ask, "Did it taste like birds?"
-Well, it came in a variety of soda pop flavors.
+Well, it came in a variety of soda pop flavors (the term "flavor" in the soft drink business indicates "other than cola").
 The bottle cap indicated the flavor.

 Back to Charlie's Sneaker Pages!